DaisyDomergue/news-aggregator/README.md

 Can also be done by importing the news-aggregator.postman_collection.json

 # Extra Functionalities other than requirments

-This project uses pandas a data-science framework to enchance the result of apis Postman collection is included for blackbox testing make file for easy setup and run of commands
+- This project uses pandas a data-science framework to enchance the result of apis
+- Postman collection is included for blackbox testing
+- Makefile for easy setup and run of commands